 UNDP signed a Standard Basic Assistance Agreement with the Government of Uganda on the 29th of April 1977.
 This Agreement defines 'the basic conditions under which UNDP and its executing agencies shall provide assistance to the government in carrying out its projects, and under which the projects shall be undertaken'.

-The CPAP is guided by the United Nations Development Assistance Framework (UNDAF), the pillar on which UN programmes are fashioned.
+The UNDP Uganda Country Office's work is implemented through the Country Programme Document (CPD) which is aligned and guided by the United Nations Development Assistance Framework (UNDAF), the pillar on which UN programmes are fashioned.
 Both documents are anchored in the Government of Uganda’s National Development Plan (NDP) which highlights the government’s development priorities.

 These key UNDP Uganda documents can be accessed below: